3-2-1 Rib Method – A Comprehensive Guide

 When seasoning ribs, the key is to lock down that smoked flavor during those first 3 hours using a slather and then a dry rub.

 • Slather Add a liquid element, like olive oil or yellow mustard, to allow the dry rub to stick.
-We actually use Dijon mustard.
+We prefer to use Dijon mustard.

-• Dry Rub Add your favorite rib seasoning that will add flavor while the ribs smoke and caramelize ideally with brown sugar or cane sugar.
-We love our Ultimate Dry Rub for this.
+• Dry Rub Add your rib seasoning that will add flavor while the ribs smoke and caramelize, ideally one containing brown sugar or cane sugar.

 How to Prepare bbq Ribs using rib seasoning.